microsoft/FluidFramework/packages/dds/tree/docs/data-model/README.md

 This section covers fields that receive special treatment in the SharedTree data model.
 These fields are special because:

-- They have well-known keys
+- They have reserved keys
 - They are universally available on all nodes (regardless of schema.)
 - They can not be targeted by normal tree operations.

 #### Type

-The SharedTree data model supports nominal typing via a special *type* field.
+The SharedTree data model optionally supports nominal typing via a special *type* field.
 The value of the *type* field is the unique identifier of the corresponding schema type.

-In the data model abstraction, the value of the type field is opaque.
+In the data model abstraction, the value of the type field is an opaque byte sequence.
 However, there is a set of well-known types (*boolean*, *number*, etc.) that are transparent to the underlying implementation.

 #### Id